 Top tasting rooms in and around historic Sonoma Plaza.

-These acclaimed wineries have access to the very best fruit, in some cases from the same vineyards.
-Four of the five wineries, for instance, source grapes from Gap’s Crown, a Sonoma County jewel owned by Bill Price of Three Sticks.
+These acclaimed operations have access to the very best fruit, in some cases from the same vineyards.
+A few of the wineries, for instance, source grapes from Gap’s Crown, a Sonoma County jewel owned by Bill Price of Three Sticks.
 Sampling the different Pinots from this vineyard provides the chance to ponder how subtle variations in each winemaker’s approach—among them when the grapes were picked, which types of barrels were used, and how long the wines aged— influenced the finished wines.

 Planning Your Day